jjvanzon/Circular-Language-Spec/3. Constructs Drafts/1. Language/7. Other Topics/9. Old or Boring/Computer Language, Old Ideas.md

 Storage lists in Symbol should be able to be standard arrays.

 Shouldn’t I create my own simple array class?
-Yep, it won’t work under Microsoft, but at least the code is structure in accordance with Sigma… or something.
+Yep, it won’t work under Microsoft, but at least the code is structure in accordance with Sigma... or something.

 Oh, huh?
 How can I create an array without a base data structure for it?
 Huh?

 Array1 = New Array(Integer)
 Array1.Items
 Array1(3)

 100258621(02:23 AM) :
 Operation is actually a nice synonym for a function, procedure, subroutine, routine, etcetera.

 ### J Code